Reuniting the Three Sisters: Native American Intercropping and Soil Health

 • Soil Management: soil quality/health

-Learning outcomes will include:
+Learning outcomes included:

 1) increased awareness of the practice of 3SI and its historical, cultural, and nutritional value to the community.

-Action outcomes will include:
+Action outcomes included:

 2) improved agroecological practices that promote soil health through learning outcome